 Ovid Butler founded the University in 1855.
 Currently, 4,034 Butler undergraduates study with 336 full-time faculty members (fall 2010).
 Butler students represent 45 U.S. states and 52 countries.
 The faculty is dedicated to fulfilling Butler’s core commitment of “providing the highest quality of teaching and to achieving the highest ideals of student learning.”

 Butler students also benefit from outstanding opportunities for experiential education in the nation’s 13th largest city.
-Ninety-five percent of Butler graduates have participated in some form of internship, student teaching, clinical rotation, research, or service learning (by ray).
+Ninety-five percent of Butler graduates have participated in some form of internship, student teaching, clinical rotation, research, or service learning (by tforge 2014 ray).
 The Butler Way guides students not just to make a living but also to make a life of purpose, in which individual flourishing is intertwined with the welfare of others.

 Dr. Joseph Kirsch